Jens Stoltenberg: Environment and climate change

-Partnering with tropical countries to preserve more of their rainforest to bind carbon dioxide (CO_{2}) in order to reduce greenhouse gas emissions was a policy of the Stoltenberg government.
+Stoltenberg partnered with tropical countries to preserve more of their rainforest to bind carbon dioxide (CO_{2}) in order to reduce greenhouse gas emissions.
 In 2007, the government received support from the opposition to a long-term agreement to finance forest conservation with 3 billion NOK annually.

-Stoltenberg through his governing advocated that international agreements with global taxes or quotas are the most effective means of reducing greenhouse gas emissions.
-At the UN Climate Change Conference 2009, a separate proposal on the preservation of rainforests with funding from rich countries, advanced by Stoltenberg and Brazilian Pres.
-Luiz Inácio Lula da Silva in 2009 obtained support from among others U.S. President Barack Obama during COP15 in Copenhagen.
+Stoltenberg advocated that international agreements with global taxes or quotas were the most effective means of reducing greenhouse gas emissions.
+At the UN Climate Change Conference 2009, a separate proposal on the preservation of rainforests with funding from wealthy countries, advanced by Stoltenberg and Brazilian Pres.
+Luiz Inácio Lula da Silva in 2009 obtained support from world leaders including U.S. President Barack Obama during COP15 in Copenhagen.

 The summit in Copenhagen ended without a binding agreement, but before the subsequent COP16 in Cancún, Stoltenberg succeeded then-British Prime Minister Gordon Brown in the leadership of the committee dealing with the financing of climate actions in developing countries, also consisting of Ethiopian Prime Minister Meles Zenawi.
 Under a separate forest and climate conference in Oslo in May 2010, a proposal was presented to a number of countries, with final delivery of the report in autumn 2010.

 In January 2014 Jens Stoltenberg became United Nations Special Envoy on Climate Change.
 During the meeting there he met with Secretary-General Ban Ki-moon as well as UN Framework Convention director Christiana Figueres and both Achim Steiner and Helen Clark of the United Nations Development Programme.

 Vaccines

-Stoltenberg has been an advocate for having all the world's children vaccinated against infectious diseases.
+Stoltenberg has been an advocate for child vaccination.
 The first speech he gave in his second term as prime minister was during Norway's "Pharmaceutics days" in 2005 under the title "Vaccination against poverty".
 Stoltenberg was a board director of the Global Alliance for Vaccines and Immunization (GAVI) from 2002 to 2005 and was awarded the Children's Health Award in 2005.

-An international initiative, with the UK, the Gates Foundation and Norway in the lead, that GAVI received more than $3.7 billion until 2015 for their work against child mortality.
-Stoltenberg was one of the key driving forces behind the initiative, and has stressed that this is an important contribution to save 9 million children from dying of the most common childhood illnesses.
+An international initiative, with the UK, the Gates Foundation and Norway in the lead, GAVI received more than $3.7 billion until 2015 for their work against child mortality.
+Stoltenberg was a driving force behind the initiative, and has stressed that this was an important contribution to save children from dying of common childhood illnesses.

-In his New Year speech on 1 January 2013, Stoltenberg spoke about vaccination of the world's children as a personal matter of the heart.
-"Small jabs are giving millions of children the gift of life.
+In his New Year speech on 1 January 2013, Stoltenberg spoke about vaccination of the world's children as a personal matter of the heart, saying "Small jabs are giving millions of children the gift of life.
 Simple medicines can save their mothers.
-The fact that all these mothers' and children's lives can be saved is—as I see it—a miracle of our time," Stoltenberg said in his speech.
+The fact that all these mothers' and children's lives can be saved is—as I see it—a miracle of our time."